timmywil/timmywil.com/content/blog/Automate-React-Native-Deployment-Part-1/index.md

 ### The git commit

-After the updating the version, `@semantic-release/git` is responsible for staging the changed assets, committing those assests, tagging the commit, and pushing it to GitHub.
+After updating the version, `@semantic-release/git` is responsible for staging the changed assets, committing those assests, tagging the commit, and pushing it to GitHub.
 But you have to be explicit about which files to add.
 The files listed above are all of the files that `@semantic-release/npm` and `react-native-version` changes.

 The message is mostly default with one important difference.
 It removes `[skip ci]` from the end of the message.
 We do not want to skip CI.

 ### Conclusion

 Try running `npm run release -- -d` or `yarn release -d` to do a dry run of what you have so far.
 If everything is set up correctly, you're halfway to single-command deployment.
 In the next part, we'll discuss setting up Fastlane and Circle CI, which will take care of linting, building, and actually deploying to Testflight and Google Play, as well as posting a message to Slack.

-See you there.

 <a name="notes"></a>